 - Meditation calms the nervous system, decreases stress, and encourages mindfulness, which help to protect ojas.

 - Pranayama helps encourage the proper absorption of prana from the air and encourages it to spread throughout the body.
 Much like every part of our body requires oxygen, every part of our body requires prana – just as much, if not more so.
 One of the foundations of pranayama involves retaining the breath, allowing the blood to absorb significantly more prana than it would during a normal breathing cycle.
-By directly increasing your supply of prana, you’ll be able to improve the functioning of all your different bodily systems – including your immune system.
+By directly increasing your supply of prana, you’ll be able to improve the functioning of all your different bodily systems, including your immune system.

-Incorporate Ayurvedic Herbs for Immunity
+Incorporate Ayurvedic Remedies and Herbs

 There are many different Ayurvedic remedies and medicines that are specifically developed to help improve immunity.
 These are some of the most powerful.